How is the heat distributed around the building?

 This can take a lot of getting used to.
 Instead of simply adjusting thermostats on-demand, as needed, the user needs to think ahead.
 A heat pump should be able to automatically give the required comfort as the seasons change.
 Once the best settings and timings are found, they should be stuck to.

 Many heat pump controllers have a holiday setting.
 This is more necessary with slow-response systems.
-If going away, it’s worth using this so that the house can warm up slowly over a few days ready for when you return home.
+If going away, it’s worth using this so that the house can warm up slowly over a day or two ready for when you return home.

 Air distribution system